Event

 ASAM invites you to "Whose University?
 Complicity, Possibility, and Social Movements Now" a symposium organized by the Panda Express Postdoctoral Fellows in Asian American Studies at Penn , Sonya Chen, and Mark Tseng-Putterman.

 The program will run from 9:30 am until 2:30 pm.
 Breakfast and Lunch will be provided for the participants.
-Please RSVP in advanced.
+Please RSVP in advance!

 How are students and educators committed to social justice to navigate this critical moment in US politics?
 How are we to make sense of our positionality embedded within higher education institutions that pledge values of social equity yet are often complicit in systems of exploitation?